cagilalsac/UsersMicroservices/README.md

 25. Add builder.Services.AddMediatR... in Program.cs:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.API/Program.cs

-    - Service Lifetimes in ASP.NET Core Dependency Injection:
-      I) AddScoped:
-      Lifetime: Scoped to a single HTTP request (or scope).
-      Behavior: Creates one instance of the service per HTTP request.
-      Use case: Use when you want to maintain state or dependencies that last only during a single request.
-      Example: DbContext, which should be shared across operations within a request.

-      II) AddSingleton:
-      Lifetime: Singleton for the entire application lifetime.
-      Behavior: Creates only one instance of the service for the whole app lifecycle.
-      Use case: Use for stateless services or global shared data/services.
-      Example: Caching services, configuration providers, logging services.

-      III) AddTransient:
-      Lifetime: Transient (short-lived).
-      Behavior: Creates a new instance every time the service is requested.
-      Use case: Use for lightweight, stateless services that are cheap to create.
-      Example: Utility/helper classes without state.

-      Notes:
-      Injecting a Scoped service into a Singleton can cause issues due to lifetime mismatch.
-ASP.NET Core DI container will warn about such mismatches.

 26. Right-click Users.API Controllers folder then Add -> Controller -> Common -> API -> API Controller - Empty to create the GroupsController,
     implement the Mediator injection and Get methods:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.API/Controllers/GroupsController.cs